fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 It is valid (though pointless until additional bits are assigned by IANA) to receive a Node Identification Object where bits 5 and 6 are both 0; this MUST NOT generate a warning or error.
-A packet with such a Node Identification Object SHOULD be treated as though it contains no Node Identification Object.
+A packet with such a Node Identification Object MUST be treated as though it contains no Node Identification Object.

 ### Behavior when additional bits are reserved {#fooblewomp}

-Bit values SHOULD be assigned from left to right in the diagram above, i.e., starting at zero.
+Bit values MUST be assigned from left to right in the diagram above, i.e., starting at zero.
 The sub-objects associated with each new bit MUST be placed in the packet after the sub-objects defined in this document.
 For example, if bit 0 is assigned to the Fooblewomp,